 Jane quite liked Tribunj as a mainland resort, but thinks that Primosten has more to offer.

-Eating in island restaurants with jetties appears expensive (660-980Kn for 3, lower price is without fish), but considering the savings on marina mooring fees (maybe 480-580Kn) it still seems good value.
+Eating in island restaurants with jetties appears expensive (660-980Kn for 3, lower price is for meat, higher for fish dinners), but considering the savings on marina or harbour fees (maybe 480-580Kn) it still seems good value.